Revised 5 November 2001

 by Ed Buffaloe

-such as Kodak Azo.
+papers are left, such as Kodak Azo.
 Platinum and palladium papers disappeared over 50 years ago; POP stayed around longer in the form of proof papers, but they’re virtually gone now.
-Most of my experience has been with
+Most of my experience has

 Sometime in the 80’s Agfa came out with their Insignia paper.
 It has a warm-toned emulsion like Portriga on a considerably whiter paper base.
 It is a very nice paper but has never gained the kind of following Portriga has.
 I’ve managed to get some feeble though useable split tone effects with Insignia, and I’ve had excellent results dual-toning it in selenium and gold, as I do with Portriga.
 I made some beautiful prints on Insignia, and in fact still have a couple of boxes of it.
 I thought it had been discontinued too (because I never see it at the local photo shops), but it is currently listed at B&H.